FlorianWilhelm/mlstm4reco/README.rst

 ==========

-Benchmark multiplicative LSTM vs. ordinary LSTM
+Benchmark multiplicative LSTM vs. ordinary LSTM.
+Read this `blog post`_ about the evaluation.

 Description